thismatters/EurorackVco/README.md

 Likewise, two diodes (D5 and D6) ought to be selected which have a closely matched bias voltage in order to ensure a good sine wave symmetry.
 Testing SMD diodes for bias voltage is no small feat, so I didn't really bother doing this on my test circuits and first printed boards and they seemed fine.
 I hasten to bet that manufacturing processes have improved to the extent that manual matching is no longer relevant; but that could also just be a justification for laziness!

 The schematic shows an OPA2134, however the original circuit calls for an OPA2137.
-The OPA2134 is a higher quality chip for sound applications, but it is also more expensive and was out of stock when I went to orde; the OPA2137 is a suitable alternative.
+The OPA2134 is a higher quality chip for sound applications, but it is also more expensive and was out of stock when I went to order; the OPA2137 is a suitable alternative.

 The schematic calls for a `thermally_coupled_transistor_pair`; this is actually two components arranged carefully together.
 First a dual NPN transistor array (BCM847), then a thermco resistor which is nestled directly atop the transistor array package and the couple are blanketed in thermal grease so that the two components stay close to the same temperature.